thegetty/quire/packages/11ty/_plugins/transforms/pdf/README.md

 A map of all `<section>` elements written to output file is maintained to allow quick lookup of parent and sibling sections.

-For each `<section>` content fragment to be written to the output file its location is determined by comparing the value of its `data-ouput-path` with the computed page order and the current map of `section` elements written.
+For each `<section>` content fragment to be written to the output file its location is determined by comparing the value of its `data-ouput-path` with the computed page order and the current map of `<section>` elements written.

 #### Computing content order

-After selecting the `section` element by its `data-ouput-path` attribute the location of that content in looked up in the computed page order and the nearest siblings and ancestors is then found in the array of `section` elements already written to the combined output file.
+After selecting the `<section>` element by its `data-ouput-path` attribute the location of that content in looked up in the computed page order and the nearest siblings and ancestors is then found in the array of `<section>` elements already written to the combined output file.

 #### Inserting the content

-The `<section>` content fragment is written to the combined output file by calling `insertBefore` or `insertAfter` on the nearest ancestor.
+The `<section>` content fragment is written to the combined output file by calling `insertBefore` or `insertAfter` on the nearest ancestor `<section>` element.